spectrocloud/librarium/content/docs/06-integrations/00-trident.md

 <br />

-#### Create a backend.
+#### Create a Storage Backend

-Trident supports multiple backends and depending your storage backend, you will need to choose a backend that fits your needs.
-You can find example driver manifests [here](https://github.com/NetApp/trident/tree/master/trident-installer/sample-input/backends-samples) and you will need to personalise them with your credentials and environment configurations.
+Trident supports multiple storage backends.
+Select a supported backend that fits your needs.
+You can find example of different backends by reviewing the driver manifests examples in the official Trident [repository]((https://github.com/NetApp/trident/tree/master/trident-installer/sample-input/backends-samples).
+If you decide to use one of the example configurations, make sure you update the configuration with your credentials and environment configurations.
 Here's an example with the ONTAP-NAS driver.

 <br />